How many sessions will I need?

 There is an exception to this however:

 I would never turn anyone away who has had contact with their local NHS service provider, for they have a lot to offer.
 Establishing the nature and extent of involvement with your NHS provider, particularly in terms of whether accessing an assessment only, and/or whether current treatment is being, or due to be accessed, would be something we would need to identify.
-I would be happy to discuss this as part of our free telephone screening appointment.
+I would be happy to discuss this as part of our free telephone consultation.